 6. Rising cost of studying

-Will there be a solution for this rising cost?
-Will education instead revolve to online courses wherein we never communicate?
+Will there be a solution to this rising cost?
+Will education instead revolve into online courses wherein we never communicate?
 This is where the future is headed.
-Let’s hope for the best.
+Let's hope for the best.

 Lastly, I leave you this question: "What do you think should be changed in the current educational system and why?"

 Would love to hear your thoughts!